StephenTemp/StephenTemp.github.io/_pages/about.md

 ---
 permalink: /
-title: "A Bit About Me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there!
-I'm a computer science graduate student whose interests lie at the intersection of deep and traditional machine learning methodologies.
-A background in both Computer Vision and Responsible AI teaches one to make the best of both.
+I'm originally from Harvard, MA (not the school) and after completing my bachelor's of science at UMass Amherst, I was a grateful recipient of a Bay State Fellowship, which allowed me to continue my education further. \\

+In graduate school I took an interest in ironing-out the failings of contemporary machine learning algorithms.
+While my work in Responsible AI has accentuated and formalized these problems, my prior work in Computer Vision reminds me why these methods were attractive in the first place.
+There are simply many problems (particularly describing qualitative phenomena) where traditional methods fall flat.
+The goal, then, is to innovate intentionally for the best of both worlds.

 Research Labs
 ------